jackc/text_tunnel/readme.md

 ## How It Works

 The text_tunneld server runs on the local host.
-Using SSH a reverse port- forward is established on the remote host connecting back to the server.
+Using SSH, a reverse port forward is established on the remote host connecting back to the server.
 The text_tunnel client runs on the remote machine and is used as the editor binary.
 When the client is told to edit a file it sends the file to the